waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 - the `--rln-relay-dynamic` flag is set to `true`  to enable the on-chain mode of  Waku-RLN-Relay protocol with dynamic group management.
 - the `--eth-mem-contract-address` option gets the address of the membership contract.
   The current address of the contract is `0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d`.
-  You may check the state of the contract on [Goerli testnet](https://goerli.etherscan.io/address/0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d).
+  You may check the state of the contract on the [Goerli testnet](https://goerli.etherscan.io/address/0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d).
-- the `eth-account-address` option is for your account address on Goerli testnet.
+- the `eth-account-address` option is for your account address on the Goerli testnet.
   It is a  hex string of size 40 (not sensitive to the `0x` prefix).
 - the `eth-account-privatekey` option is for your account private key on the Goerli testnet.
   It is made up of 64 hex characters (not sensitive to the `0x` prefix).